ndhg1213/ndhg1213.github.io/_pages/about.md

 I am a senior student at the School of Computer Science and Technology, Harbin Institute of Technology (Shenzhen).
 I will stay in HITsz to start studying for a master’s degree in September this year.

-My research interests lie in machine learning and computer vision, especially in AI aecurity and efficient computing.
+My research interests lie in machine learning and computer vision, especially in AI security and efficient computing.

 [Email](xh021213@gmail.com) / [Github](https://github.com/ndhg1213)